3Hren/blackhole/doc/formatter-json.md

 formatter["routing"]["/fields"] = "*";
 ```

-  * `newline` - The newline symbol will be added to the end of document if `true`.
+  * `newline` - The newline symbol will be added to the end of final string if `true`.
   * `mapping` - This property is used to rename attributes.
 For example setting `formatter["mapping"]["message"] = "@message";` leads to object {"@message":"text"} istead of {"message":"text"}.
   * `routing` - This property is used for tree formatting.

-If we will call
+If we will call `BH_LOG` with the settings as shown above

 ```
 BH_LOG(log, level::debug, "debug event")("host", "127.0.0.1", "issue", "training");